mehulagg/gitlab/doc/development/fe_guide/troubleshooting.md

 ## `core-js` errors when running scripts within the GitLab repository

-When running scripts within the GitLab repository, e.g. code transformations, you might run into issues with `core-js` like this:
+The following command assumes you've set up the GitLab repository in the `~/workspace/gdk` directory.
+When running scripts within the GitLab repository, such as code transformations, you might run into issues with `core-js` like this:

 ```shell
 ~/workspace/gdk/gitlab/node_modules/core-js/modules/es.global-this.js:7